1. General information

 2.16 Employee benefits

 a) Employee benefits in the form of Provident Fund, Pension Fund, Superannuation Fund and Employees State Insurance are defined contribution plans.
-The Company recognises contribution payable to a defined contribution plan as an expense, when an employee renders the related service.
+The Company recognizes contribution payable to a defined contribution plan as an expense, when an employee renders the related service.
 If the contribution payable to the scheme for services received before the balance sheet date exceeds the contribution already paid, the contribution payable to the scheme is recognised as a liability after deducting the contribution already paid.
 If the contribution already paid exceeds the contribution due for services received before the balance sheet date, the excess is recognised as an asset to the extent that the pre-payment will lead to, for example, a reduction in future payment or a cash refund.

 b) Gratuity liability is defined benefit plans.
 The cost of providing benefits under the defined benefit plans is determined using the projected unit credit method, with actuarial valuations being carried out at the end of each annual reporting period.
 Remeasurements of the net defined benefit liability/asset comprise: